Agnik7/UNIT-CONVERTER/README.md

 ## Introduction
 This project is a Unit Converter Made Using HTML, CSS, and JavaScript

-## This project is still not completed, work still in progress.
+## This project is still not completed, work is in progress.

 ## Tasks Left:
 - Make the page responsive